ElliotLeeLL/EveLLM/README.md

 # EveLLM
-A fine-tuned large language model
+Eve is a fine-tuned large language model🥳